scribe-org/Scribe-Desktop/CONTRIBUTING.md

   - `origin` (forked repository)
   - `upstream` (Scribe-Desktop repository)

-3. Install Rust and Cargo:
+3. Install Rust, Cargo and just:

 - For Linux and macOS: